kw90/naoqi-opencv-tictactoe/README.md

 ## Development Guide

 So that we can start programming, we first need the version control software `Git`.
-An installation guide can be found at https://git-scm.com/book/de/v1/Los-geht%E2%80%99s-Git-installieren.
+An installation guide can be found [here](https://git-scm.com/book/de/v1/Los-geht%E2%80%99s-Git-installieren).

 Clone the repository naoqi-opencv-tictactoe with